Small steps, big impact

 We need to stop ocean pollution and plastic waste at the source, which also means changing our behaviour and finding eco-friendly alternatives to plastic.
 Here are our tips for reducing plastic consumption and eliminating single-use plastic in everyday life.
 Carrying reusable bags, bamboo toothbrushes and biodegradable garbage bags is a great way to avoid single-use plastic in our daily lives.

-For example, our eco-friendly products, such as the bamboo-based kitchen towel, are made from 100% organic bamboo extract.
+For example, our eco-friendly products, such as the reusable kitchen towel, are made from 100% organic bamboo extract.
 It is a strong material and completely biodegradable.

 The average person uses about a pound of plastic bags a year.
 The usefulness of these thin, tear-resistant bags is minimal, but according to the Environmental Protection Agency, up to a trillion plastic bags are used worldwide each year.
 While some plastics can be recycled, many end up clogging waterways and ecosystems.
 Using biodegradable garbage bags can help further reduce this plastic footprint while also being cost-effective as it eliminates plastic bag fines.

 Once you start using eco-friendly garbage bags, you will realize that reducing your plastic footprint is easier than you thought.
 While reducing the use of plastic may seem overwhelming, it starts from unlearning and changing our individual practices.
 Replace single-use plastic sandwich bags with reusable plastic, glass, and stainless-steel containers.
 Or consider switching to eco-friendly waste disposable bags that are 100% compostable, so they decompose naturally.
 Bring your reusable containers like cans to get rid of plastic.

 - Made of corn starch and other natural extracts